 – Design overhaul

 The truth is, that’s not what most people really need.
 If you take their requests as is, you may deliver them a product or service that doesn’t solve their needs.
 For example, someone who needs a new website may just need more conversions from their existing website.
 Someone who needs SEO may just need to improve their website’s loading speed.
+Sometimes, they may want to spruce up their website so they can sell their business more easily.

 Before you do anything, ask your clients about the actual reasons they need your services.
 The real reason why someone wants a product or service could be vastly different from what they initially tell you.